eliotstock/host/README.md

 Go to Settings, Users, e and enable the fingerprint reader.

+### Package sources

 So that `apt-get source foo` will work, open the "Software & Updates" application and check "Source code"

+### Dev env

 Follow instructions [here](https://github.com/nodesource/distributions/blob/master/README.md#debinstall) to get Node.js.
 Don't use the snap for this.

 Then get `nvm` (Node.js version manager) from [here](https://heynode.com/tutorial/install-nodejs-locally-nvm/).

 Follow your nose at [rustup.rs](https://rustup.rs/) to get the latest stable Rust, including cargo.

+### VPN

+Install OpenVPN3 by adding their repo accoring to their instructions.

+Start a VPN connection with `sudo openvpn3 session-start -c ./vpn.ovpn`

+Stop the connection with `sudo openvpn3 session-manage --disconnect -c ./vpn.ovpn`

+Check the connection is live with `ifconfig -a`.
+Check for an adapter called `tun0`.